 Where to Find Images for Printies

 Finding an image to use is a bit tricky.
 While tempting, you can not simply use any image you find off Google.
 Most of these images belong to other people, and it’s illegal and generally poor form to steal other people’s images.
 Additionally, if you are planning to sell your printies, or making a bunch for friends, or even giving your only copy as a gift to a granddaughter, you’ll have further restrictions.
-Usable images are found in two places, either on stock photo websites, or on public domain websites.
+You can find usable images in two places.
+Either on stock photo websites, or on public domain websites.
 You can also always use your own art, drawings, or photos, as long as they are 100% original and not based on any other image.

 Public Domain vs. Stock Photography

 The freest type of images are in the Public Domain.
-This means that the image is not copyrighted anywhere by anyone, cannot by copyrighted, and can be used for any and all projects.
-These websites tend to be a bit harder to find, and the quality is often lower, but you get what you (didn’t) pay for.
-These images are submitted by photographers and they do not get paid for their photos.
+This means that the image is not copyrighted anywhere by anyone.
+It cannot by copyrighted, and can be used for any and all projects.
+These websites tend to be a bit harder to find.
+The quality is often lower, but you get what you (didn’t) pay for.
+Photographers submitted these images and they do not get paid for their photos.
 Flickr recently added a public domain option, so now you can do an Advanced Search for copyright free (Creative Commons Use) images there.
 Additionally, very old artwork falls under public domain, but famous art is sometimes a tad trickier.
 Oftentimes the museum that the piece belongs to still has some legalese preventing you from using its likeness.

 Stock photography, on the other hand, are images that need to be paid for to be used.
-Plenty of stock photography websites exist, but to download and use the image, you need to pay for a license, or the right to use the image.
-Unfortunately, commercial distribution licenses (the type that allows you to resell the image or a derivation of it) are the most expensive, so it’s not the recommended course for us.
+Plenty of stock photography websites exist.
+To download and use their image, you need to pay for a license, or the right to use the image.
+Unfortunately, commercial distribution licenses are the most expensive, so it’s not the recommended course for us.
+Commercial distribution licenses allow you to resell the image or a derivation of it.
 If you do not plan to use the image in something you sell, you can purchase a cheaper license.
-Many stock photo sites run on a ‘credit’ system: you pay so much for 100 credits and this image costs 6 credits and that one is 3 credits.
+Many stock photo sites run on a ‘credit’ system.
+You pay so much for 100 credits and this image costs 6 credits and that one is 3.
 Many of those sites also do free trials or have free but restricted access if you sign up.